 2. Monitor Analytics

-It's critical to have accurate and comprehensive analytics for both learner and sales operations if you want to expand your audience.
-Start with your sales analytics!
-They give insights into which courses are hit or miss, as well as the overall effectiveness of your marketing campaigns.
+If you want to grow your audience, you need precise and comprehensive analytics for both learning and sales operations.
+Begin with your sales statistics!
+They reveal which courses are successful and which are not, as well as the overall effectiveness of your marketing activities.

 So readers, hope this article helps you in creating your online course.
 Stay tuned to read more here.